scruffynerf/LeMiCa/README.md

 # LeMiCa
- A training-free and efficient acceleration framework for diffusion-based generation !
+ A training-free and efficient acceleration framework for diffusion-based generation.
+ Code will come soon!